mengbinhao/jack-note/docs/english/NPR.md

   - vehicle n
   - revenge n

-  > There are no detials on when that change was made or what prompted it
+  > There are no details on when that change was made or what prompted it
   > first off | at first | first of all | in the first place | first and foremost
   > first things first
 - 2019.10.28